-Financial aid recipients who withdraw from the University or withdraw/drop all courses in a quarter may be required to return a portion of their Title IV funds to the federal programs as well as a portion of any outside scholarship assistance, and/or institutional financial aid.
+Federal Financial Aid recipients who withdraw from the University or withdraw/drop all courses in a quarter may be required to return a portion of their Title IV funds to the federal programs as well as a portion of any outside scholarship assistance, and/or institutional financial aid.

-The amount of Title IV funds you may retain will depend upon the percentage of time you were enrolled during the quarter:
+The amount of Title IV funds a student may retain will depend upon the percentage of time they were enrolled during the quarter:

-- If less than or equal to 60% of the quarter had elapsed before your withdrawal, you may keep the percent of the funds equal to the percent of the quarter that had elapsed.
+- If less than or equal to 60% of the quarter had elapsed before the withdrawal, the student may keep the percentage of the funds equal to the percent of the quarter that had elapsed.
 If less than 60% of a term has been completed as a result of a withdrawal for a Title IV aid recipient, a return would be required.
-For example, if 50% of the quarter had elapsed, you may keep 50% of the funds. - If more than 60% of the quarter had elapsed before your withdrawal, Title IV recipient has earned all of the funds for the quarter.
+For example, if 50% of the quarter had elapsed, the student may keep 50% of the funds. - If more than 60% of the quarter had elapsed before the withdrawal, the Title IV recipient has earned all of the funds for the quarter.